 Soft pastels like beige, mint, or light grey for calm, with gentle accents.
 Neutral tones offer timeless flexibility.

-Q. Do I really need a separate baby nursery space?
+Do I really need a separate baby nursery space?

 Not right away—room-sharing is lovely and comforting in the early months.
 A dedicated spot helps build routines as your baby grows.

-Building your Baby's Dream Nursery
+Building Your Baby's Dream Nursery

 Setting up a baby nursery at home is all about carving out a little safe space that just feels right for your little one.
 Whether it’s a cozy corner in an urban apartment or a full room, the inspiration comes from those thoughtful touches—safe sleep setup, smart storage, and a soft, welcoming design that makes daily life feel a little easier and a lot sweeter.